Crossover from renormalized to conventional diffusion near the 3D Anderson localization transition for light: Quantifying the energy spread

+To eliminate the effect of absorption, we normalize the measured intensity by $I(\Delta r=0,t)$~\cite{Page1995}.
+Figures\ \ref{fig:setup}(d,e) show the resulting normalized intensity profile, $I(\Delta r,t)/I(0,t)$, for samples Ti-Pure and R700.
+The difference between samples is immediately obvious: energy spreads more slowly in R700, the more strongly-scattering sample.
+To quantify this effect, we \lc{present} theoretical predictions for $I(\Delta r,t)$ with which to compare experimental data.

-In real space, the incoherent intensity corresponds to the spatio-temporal spreading of the wave energy density inside the sample -- the so-called \textit{diffuse halo}.
-This spreading can be directly quantified by measuring $w(t)$, the \textit{transverse width} of $I_\text{inc}(\Delta r,t)$~\cite{Page1995,Aubry2007}.
-In the diffusive regime, $I_\text{inc}(\Delta r,t)$ can be expressed as follows~\cite{Patterson1989,SupMat2}:
+In the \lc{diffusive} regime, $I(\Delta r,t)$ can be expressed as the sum of two components.
+The first contribution is the incoherent average of the intensity of each individual scattering path, $I_\text{inc}$.
+In real space, $I_\text{inc}$ describes the spatio-temporal spreading of the wave energy density inside the sample -- the so-called \textit{diffuse halo}.
+This spreading can be directly quantified by measuring $w(t)$, the \textit{transverse width} of $I_\text{inc}(\Delta r,t)$~\cite{Page1995,Aubry2007}. $I_\text{inc}(\Delta r,t)$ can be expressed as follows~\cite{Patterson1989} \lc{(see Appendix\ \ref{sec:TheoryI} for a full derivation)}: